Scrimshaw: History and materials

 Scrimshaw developed from the practice of sailors on whaling ships creating common tools, where the byproducts of whales were readily available.
 The term originally referred to the making of these tools, only later referring to works of art created by whalers in their spare time.
 Whale bone was ideally suited for the task, as it is easy to work and was plentiful.

 The widespread carving of scrimshaw was enabled when the 1815 publication of the journal of U.S. Navy Captain David Porter disclosed both the market and the source of the whale teeth, causing a surplus of whale teeth that greatly diminished their value and made them available as a material for ordinary seamen.
 Around this time is the earliest authenticated pictorial piece of sperm whale scrimshaw (1817).
 The tooth was inscribed: "This is the tooth of a sperm whale that was caught near the Galápagos Islands by the crew of the ship Adam [of London], and made 100 barrels of oil in the year 1817."

 Other sea animal ivories were used as alternatives to the rarer whale teeth.
 Walrus tusks, for example, may have been acquired in trade from indigenous walrus hunters.

 Scrimshaw was a leisure activity for creative whalers.
 Life aboard a whaling ship often included long stretches of time between whale sightings, which gave those onboard a great deal of free time for creative pursuits.

 Early scrimshaw was done with sailing needles or other sharp implements, and the movement of the ship, as well as the skill of the artist, produced drawings of varying levels of detail and artistry.
 Typically, readily available pigments onboard a whaleship like candle black, soot, or tobacco juice were used to bring the etched design into view.
 Ink, while used in some cases, was a more expensive and rarer option for this purpose.
 Many surviving examples of scrimshaw are unsigned, and a great many of the pieces are anonymous.

 Today's artists use finer tools in various sizes, mostly borrowed from the dental industry.
-Some scrimshanders ink their work with more than one color, and restrained polychromed examples of this art are now popular.
+Some scrimshanders ink their work with more than one color, and restrained polychrome examples of this art are now popular.

 Originating in an era when sperm whales were plentiful, only to be hunted to near collapse, scrimshaw is no longer an artform utilizing an easily renewable animal resource, but one that is susceptible to contraband.
 The Endangered Species Act and international conventions restricted the harvest and sale of ivory in an effort to bolster populations of ivory-bearing animals.